wp-plugins/just-writing/readme.txt

 6. Administration screen.

 == Changelog ==
+= 2.15.2 =
+- Fixed special characters and paste as text buttons in WP3.9
+- Removed paste as word in WP3.9

 = 2.15.1 =
 * Added link to user profile page in the Just Writing settings page.
 * About page cleanup and additional translation strings.